Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![String to number](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/StringToNumber.png "[String to number]")

-This extension is used to map a string attribute to a floating point number attribute.
+This extension is used to map a string attribute to a number.
 The value is mapped unchanged, only the data type of the attribute changes.
 In contrast to the *String-To-Absolute-Number* extension, both, decimal and absolute numbers can be mapped to the destination attribute.

 ### Possible data type mappings